-P Estimating the Import Demand Function in Levels
+Q Estimating the Import Demand Function in Levels

-Our preferred estimates for $\mu_k$ and $\sigma_k$ are obtained by estimating a firm-level import demand function in first-differences-see Section 6.
-The first-difference approach for estimating elasticities in this context can be traced back to the seminal work of Feenstra (1994) and Broda and Weinstein (2006) although both studies rely on country-level rather than firm-level data.
+Our preferred estimates for μ_k and σ_k are obtained by estimating a firm-level import demand function in first-differences-see Section V. The first-difference approach for estimating elasticities in this context can be traced back to the seminal work of Feenstra (1994) and Broda and Weinstein (2006)-although both studies rely on country-level rather than firm-level data.
 Another body of literature estimates the trade elasticity by fitting a country-level import demand function in log-levels, while controlling for appropriate fixed effects (e.g., Hummels, Lugovskyy, and Skiba (2009); Caliendo and Parro; Shapiro (2016)).

-Recently, Boehm et al. (2020) have outlined the advantages and disadvantages of each approach: On the one hand, the first-difference approach performs better at handling the identification challenge poised by endogenous policy choices and omitted variable bias.
+Recently, Boehm, Levchenko, and Pandalai-Nayar (2020) have outlined the advantages and disadvantages of each approach: On the one hand, the first-difference approach performs better at handling the identification challenge poised by endogenous policy choices and omitted variable bias.
 On the other hand, the first difference estimator-at least when applied to country-level data-may not necessarily identify the long-run elasticity, which is the desired target for static trade models.